mvcds/my-library/philosofy/Objectivism.md

 ---

-Objectivism rejects any form of [[Determinism]], the belief that man is a victim of forces beyond his control (such as God, fate, upbringing, genes or economic condition)
+Objectivism rejects any form of [[Determinism]], the belief that man is a victim of forces beyond his [[Keeping control|control]] (such as God, fate, upbringing, genes or economic condition)

 ---